 The emerging field of market design utilizes tools from economic theory, computational economics, and experimental economics to provide practical solutions to real-life resource allocation problems.
-Some especially successful applications include auctions, school choice, and kidney exchange.
+Some especially successful applications include auctions, school choice, kidney exchange and cadet-branch matching.

-I thank the Nobel Committee for their recognition of my research program in the following Scientific Background on the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel 2012.
+I thank the Nobel Committee for their generous recognition of my research program in the Scientific Background on the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel 2012.

 2018 John Bates Clark Medal